ahant-pabi/field-validator/README.md

 ## Future Roadmap
 1. Support for other country for zip code and phone number validation
 2. Support for user provided error messages
-3. Suporrt for user provided validators
+3. Support for user provided validators